smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###August
 I will finish the view triggers this month and please hopefully test.

+######7 August
+* Started on view triggers.
+I finished the rif40_comparison_areas, rif40_contextual_stats, rif40_fdw_tables triggers.
+* I fixed the typo in the t_rif40_contextual_stats table where "total_comparison_population" was spelled "total_comparisIon_population" and updated the view code.  (typo still in Postgres version so this may cause later confusion)

 ######3 August
 * I finished the t_rif40_studies trigger!
 All table triggers are now completed.
 Next the view triggers.

 ######2 August
 * Still not enjoying t_rif40_studies trigger code.
 I wrote more of it, but then I decided I needed another break.
 It is awful.
-I will start looking at view triggers.

 ######1 August
 * Defeated by the evilness of the t_rif40_studies trigger.
 Must... get... this... done...